 COMMISSIONING A PET PORTRAIT

-Working from life
+Working from life IF LOCAL

 With portraiture, working from life is best.
 When painting directly from the sitter, I can see all the nuances of light and colour which a photograph does not necessarily show.
 I usually meet with the sitter to discuss what ideas they have with regard to pose, content and mood and set times for sessions lasting two to three hours.
 The amount of sessions needed depends on content and size.